OWASP/CheatSheetSeries/cheatsheets/Java_Security_Cheat_Sheet.md

         SecretKey secretKey = keyGen.generateKey();

-        // Nonce of 12 bytes / 96 bits and this size should always be used. byte[] nonce = new byte[AesGcmSimple.IV_LENGTH];
+        // Nonce of 12 bytes / 96 bits and this size should always be used.
+        // It is critical for AES-GCM that a unique nonce is used for every cryptographic operation. byte[] nonce = new byte[AesGcmSimple.IV_LENGTH];
         SecureRandom random = new SecureRandom();
         random.nextBytes(nonce);